FeliDS3/PROYECTOPP/README.md

   but when executed in a jar not a single image is saved in the computer files).
   When taking assistance it is possible to do it by QR scanning.
-For a great execution it is necessary to introduce in the project all the libraries found in this repository
+For a great execution it is necessary to introduce in the project all the libraries found in this repository the names of the libraries are in the document PROYECTOPP.iml